 Trusted delegation of responsibility

-This also struck a chord because up until this point they had been talking about how much time/money they would save customers.
+This also struck a chord because up until this point in the Value Proposition session they had been talking about how much time/money they would save customers.
 Their discussions had implied that this was a big issue for potential customers.
 However, when they asked existing customers what they liked about the service the response was:

 You just get stuff done

 There was, apparently, no mention of the time/money saved but rather the peace of mind in delegating the responsibility.
-This was significant because it shapes the way they describe their service.
+This was significant because it shaped the way they described their service.
 Rather than saying:

 Use AskWinston because it saves you time and money